Curia: Curiae Veteres

 The Curiae Veteres was the earliest sanctuary of the thirty curiae.
 It is discussed by both Varro and by Tacitus, who mentions it as one point of the Palatine pomerium of Roma quadrata.
-It is likely that this shrine was located at the northeast corner of the Palatine Hill.
+It is probable that this shrine was located at the northeast corner of the Palatine Hill.
 Its remains have likely been identified in excavations carried out by Clementina Panella.
 As the Republic continued, the curiae grew too large to meet conveniently at the Curiae Veteres, and a new meeting place, the Curiae Novae, was constructed.
 A few of the curiae continued to meet at the Curiae Veteres due to specific religious obligations.

 Municipal curiae

 In the Roman Empire a town council was known as a curia, or sometimes an ordo, or boule.
 The existence of such a governing body was the mark of an independent city.
 Municipal curiae were co-optive, and their members, the decurions, sat for life.
 Their numbers varied greatly according to the size of the city.
 In the Western Empire, one hundred seems to have been a common number, but in the East five hundred was customary, on the model of the Athenian Boule.
 However, by the fourth century, curial duties had become onerous, and it was difficult to fill all the posts; often candidates had to be nominated.
 The emperor Constantine exempted Christians from serving in the curiae, which led to many rich pagans claiming to be priests in order to escape these duties.